Compression Tights For PoTS

 When Compression Tights Should Not Be Used

-It can be harmful for people who have conditions which reduce the artery blood supply to the legs (e.g. peripheral vascular disease, diabetes) to use compression garments.
-Their doctor should request a Doppler ultrasound test, which measures the pressures in their legs, before prescribing them.
+It can be harmful for people who have conditions which reduce the blood supply to the legs (e.g. peripheral vascular disease, diabetes) to use compression garments.
+Their doctor should request a Doppler ultrasound test, which measures the blood flow in their legs, before prescribing them.
 If skin is very fragile, compression garments can cause damage.

 Alternative to Compression Tights